theabro/aws-ukca/README.md

 | Session type | *Select* LXDE *from drop-down menu* |

 ### UM Install Commands

+Once your VM is provisioned you will need to stop it via the AWS web console and change its instance type to at least a **t2.large** to provide enough vCPUs and memory to run UKCA.
+Large and more powerful instance types are also available.

 **Note** that prior to UMvn11.1 the UM install won't work due to the `gfortran` compiler version used at Ubuntu 18.04.
 Post vn11.2 the setting